 Building customer relationships is not easy.
 You need to navigate complex combinations of both observable actions and unspoken clues.

 While a lot of smart technology is capable of making decisions based on the input it receives, being creative enough to solve new problems as they arise is a whole separate skill.
 It’s more than just modeling data and making educated guesses.
 It’s a work of art.

 Reading between the lines to understand the “why” behind the “what” takes using your imagination and lived experiences.
-Understanding and resolving customer issues that aren’t instantly obvious is the value behind human creative problem solving.
+Understanding and resolving customer issues that aren’t instantly obvious is the value behind human creative problem-solving.

 A computer can pull up a customer’s name, purchase history, and account number.
 But customer service professionals can read between the lines to find the human behind the data, and form the needed connections and relationships that build customer loyalty.

 Humans are able to draw on a vast well of information from their past and present that can inform every interaction they have.
-Constant cultural exposure over time from television, movies, and music play a big role in connecting with other people.
+Constant cultural exposure over time from television, movies, and music plays a big role in connecting with other people.
 Our individual upbringings and experiences color every touchpoint of each interaction.

-These relationship building components are critical in any customer facing role — and they can’t always be outsourced to an algorithm.
+These relationship-building components are critical in any customer-facing role — and they can’t always be outsourced to an algorithm.
 Sure, smart AI can learn to answer questions about your product, or provide basic customer assistance.
 But does it have the ability to go the extra mile to find an imaginative solution or form connections that make your product valuable enough to build customer loyalty?

 That’s why more memorable customer experiences are delivered by the people surrounding a product than the technology which enabled it.

 In fact, one of the first things babies learn how to do is laugh.
 Laughing is part of the human personality.
 It’s in our genes.